-Mr. Bannon authored a book titled Criminal Procedure for Law Enforcement Officers, which was published in 2003.
+Mr. Bannon authored a book entitled "A Quick Reference Guide to Contemporary Criminal Procedure for Law Enforcement Officers," which was published in 2003.
 He has taught criminal justice courses to graduate and undergraduate students at both Palm Beach State College and South University.
 He brings a unique blend of law enforcement and legal education and experience to the role of executive director of the Commission on Ethics.